Homeland Security Secretary: Travel Vetting Could Include Passwords, Tweets

 Kelly said "the great success" of the U.S. has been people from diverse backgrounds coming here "following every kind of religion," or "not following any religion at all."

-Asked about President Trump's comments that his promised border wall was "getting designed right now," Kelly said he is traveling to the southwest this week to speak with Customs and Border Protection agents.
+Asked about President Trump's comments that his promised border wall was "getting designed right now," Kelly said he is traveling to the Southwest this week to speak with Customs and Border Protection agents.
 He said those he has spoken with so far have asked for a barrier they can see through so they can react quicker.

 "You can't build it all at once," he said, but the administration is deciding "where to put it immediately given financing" and construction capacity.
 Kelly said any wall "has to be backed up by people, and it has to be reinforced, if you will, by technology."